2021 Required Pre-College Program Forms

 - Application fees will not be refunded.

 Because faculty and staff salary commitments must be made in advance and the costs of plant operations are fixed, the College must follow a very limited refund policy.
-Details of this policy as it relates to tuition, room, and board follow.
+Details of this policy as it relates to tuition and program fees follow.
 Appeals for refunds due to extenuating circumstances may be made in writing to the Program Director.

 If Skidmore College cancels a program, all program fees will be refunded.